£71.25 £95.00

 TECHNICAL INFO

-Velo Soffatti saddle, hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time!).
-Made from synthetic/steel material and weighing in at 341 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Shimano 600 Ultegra front hub, hailing from Japan and dating back to 1997 (yet still new & unused after all this time!).
+Made from aluminium/steel and weighing in at 211 grams - pretty lightweight for a front hub at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 OVERVIEW